sompaak/Terraform-Gcloud/README.md

 #### /cloudbuild-docker/Dockerfile

-The folowing Dockerfile contains terraform along with gcloud sdk.
+The following Dockerfile contains terraform along with gcloud sdk.
 As a part of the gcloud sdk kubectl is installed.
 For this reason kubectl does not need to be installed separately.

 ```
 FROM alpine:3.9